I’m not pregnant, I’m bloated!

 The most common symptom of this type of condition is bloating immediately after eating certain foods.
 This bloating happens because the “bugs” in your small intestine (which shouldn’t be there) eat certain kinds of fiber and digest them.
 This results in the “bugs” essentially farting!
 These gases then get trapped in the small intestine making you bloat.

-While there are complicated and costly tests to determine what kind of “bugs” you have in there, the easiest way to check yourself is to load your first meal of the day up with lots of those specific fiber foods such as garlic, onion, and cauliflower and then see if you get bloating within 15 to 45 minutes after eating.
+While there are complicated and costly tests to determine what kind of “bugs” you have in there, the easiest way to check yourself is to load your first meal of the day up with lots of those specific fiber foods such as garlic, onion, and cauliflower and then see if you get bloating within 10 to 40 minutes after taking your first bite.

 Although bloating is the only symptom most people notice, what is actually happening is far worse.
 The gases caught in your intestines cause inflammation and damage, and may even result in a condition referred to as “leaky gut”.
 Considering that 90% to 95% of all nutrients are absorbed in the small intestine, this can lead to all kinds of problems in your body over time.